Knowing Your Pin Backs and Pin Attachments

 - Simple rubber or butterfly clutches are serviceable enough for daily wear on shirts and sports jackets but are also more liable to slipping or accidentally releasing their pins under rough conditions.

-If you have any questions about pin attachments and which one might be best for your own custom pins, don’t shy.
-You can contact All About Pins at info@allaboutpins.com or call us 1-866-604-9462.
-Our representatives are more than happy to help give you advice or guidance.
+If you have any questions about pin attachments and which one might be best for your own custom pins, don't be shy.
+You can contact All About Pins at info@allaboutpins.com or call us at 1-866-604-9462.
+Our representatives are ready to guide you along the customization process.

 Interested in learning more about designing custom lapel pins?
 All About Pins Custom Pins 101 articles explores the basic language and design options behind every custom pin.